 Day-use passes

-Day-use passes are required to visit some of the most popular BC Parks during their busiest seasons.
-Passes are free and you can get them online.
+Day-use passes are required to visit some of the most popular BC Parks during their busiest times.
+Passes are free, and you can get them online.
 This page has everything you need to know about getting a pass, and it explains why these passes are important.

 Parks that require a day-use pass in the winter: